-Parents are invited to attend meetings of the School Site Council, English Learners Advisory Committee, Title I, DELAC, Migrant Parents.
-They are also invited to participate in classroom Visitations, monthly Parent's Night, field trips, the school carnival, and Parent Trainings (Parenting Partners).
+Parents are invited and encouraged to attend and actively participate in some of these activities and events such as, meetings of the School Site Council, English Learners Advisory Committee, Title I, DELAC, Migrant Parents.
+They are also invited to participate in classroom Visitations, monthly Parent's Night, field trips, the school carnival, "Pastries with Parents" Social, Winter Program, Cinco de Mayo Presentation, and Parent Trainings (Parenting Partners).